 Needless to say, looking back over the year we’re thrilled with our results.
 We hope our success serves as an inspiration to others who struggle with weight and leading a healthy lifestyle.
 Not only have we lost weight, we’ve lost other things as well.
 And, we’ve gained some things, too, over the past year on our healthy living journey with Noom.
 We’ll each share our gains later in this article, but first, let’s look back at what we’ve lost …

 Yes, we’ve lost weight

 Let’s face it, losing weight was a cornerstone of our healthy living journey, right?
 As we write this, Ann is down 83 pounds since this time last year.
 I lost 67 pounds, hit my goal, and have been maintaining my weight for three months.
 Our combined weight loss is a nice, round (no pun intended) 150 pounds in just one year!
+(Update: As of 1.27.22, we’re down a combined 200+ pounds!)
 We both dropped a lot of weight the first two months, but don’t think men always lose faster than women.
 Ann and I lost weight at about the same rate and she was actually the first one to cross the -60 pound mark.
 We both averaged about -1.6 pounds a week on Noom and Ann is still losing more weight.

 We lost our fear of the scale on our healthy living journey

 I almost quit using Noom on Day #1 when I read that I should plan to weigh myself every day for awhile.
 It went against everything I’d ever heard on other weight loss plans and I was skeptical.
 I hadn’t gotten on a scale in months and dreaded routine visits to my doctor because they always started with a stop on the scale.
 But I gritted my teeth and did it anyway.
 We got a new digital scale (below) that recorded our weight automatically each day in the Noom app and I forced myself to step on the scale every morning.
 Every.
 Single.
 Morning.